Homomorphisms between multidimensional constant-shape substitutions: Precisions on bijective constant-shape substitutions

-A big family for the polytope case is when a power of $L$ is an integer multiple of the identity, because for any fundamental domain $F$ of $L$, the convex hull of the digit tile generated by $L$ and $F$ is a polytope.
+A big family for the polytope case is when a power of the expansion matrix $L$ is an integer multiple of the identity, because for any fundamental domain $F$ of $L(\Z^{d})$, the convex hull of the digit tile generated by $L$ and $F$ is a polytope.
 In particular, all the convex hull of the digit tiles of the examples in \cref{ExamplesApproximationDigitTiles} are polytopes.
-Notice it is not the only case where \cref{NecessaryAndSufficientConditionForPolytope} can be applied.
+Nevertheless, it is not the only case where \cref{NecessaryAndSufficientConditionForPolytope} can be applied.

 \begin{example} \begin{enumerate} \item (Example of a non self-similar matrix with a polytope digit tile) Consider $L=\left( \right)$ and $F_{1}=\left\{(0,0),(1,2),(-2,-1),(-2,-3),(1,0),(-1,-1)\right\}$.